ancient-cthulhu/Workflow-app-scan-trigger/README.md

 ## Overview

 This script is to be executed **locally using GitHub CLI** to create GitHub issues across repositories in a GitHub organization.
-These issues act as **triggers for the Veracode Workflow App**, initiating scans based on each repository's `veracode.yml` configuration.
+These issues act as **triggers for the Veracode Workflow App**, initiating scans based on the `veracode.yml` configuration.

 The script is safe, idempotent, and auditable.